crispinalan/tikicalendar/README.md

 ```
 ## Themes

-The Tiki Calendar version 0.2 series is now themed using the Gtk application theme.
-Some examples of how Tiki Calendar looks with  system themes are shown below.
+The Tiki Calendar version 0.2 series is now themed using the GNOME (Gtk) application theme.
+Some examples of how Tiki Calendar looks with some system themes are shown below.

 ### Adwaita Dark